Private equity in Luxembourg: market and regulatory overview

-The aggregate financial assistance granted must at no point result in the reduction of the net assets below the amount specified in the Law of 10 August 1915 on commercial companies.
+The aggregate financial assistance granted must at no point result in the reduction of the net assets below the amount specified in the Luxembourg Act dated 10 August 1915 on commercial companies, as amended (Companies Act).

 The company must include a reserve in the liabilities in the balance sheet, which is unavailable for distribution, of the total amount of the financial assistance.

 However, this rule does not apply to the acquisition of shares by, or for, the company's employees.

 Private limited company (société à responsabilité limitée) (SARL), common limited partnership (société en commandite simple) (SCS) and the special limited partnership (société en commandite special) (SCSp).
 The above rules do not apply.